 COVID-19 and our Fellowship

 During the public health emergency, Boulder Valley UU Fellowship has endeavored to keep our congregation both healthy and vibrant.
 Our online Sunday services nourish our spirits with inspiring words and music, even as we are apart physically.
 Our religious education program offers dynamic programming to meet the needs of our families, while the neighborhood connectors and lay pastoral care associates offer support to our members, and we remain engaged in social justice efforts in our larger community.

 The Fellowship’s COVID-19 Response Team uses guidance from both the State of Colorado and the UUA to determine how best to keep us safe during the pandemic, using data from the website CovidActNow.
-We have adapted the dial framework used by the state of Colorado to the particulars of our congregation.
-You can find details about what protocols are currently in place for staff, gatherings, and building use at the link below the dial.
-More detailed protocol links are at the bottom of this page.
+We have adapted guidelines to the particulars of our congregation.
+You can find details about what protocols are currently in place for staff, gatherings, and building use at this link.

 Join Us for Sunday Services

 Currently, we offer services in our beautiful new sanctuary and simultaneously on Zoom.
 Sunday services begin at 10am.

 In-Person: We expect all who attend in person to be vaccinated for COVID-19 if they are able, and everyone must wear masks.
 Following the service, you are invited to join us for coffee hour in our Fellowship Hall, where masks are optional.
 We encourage everyone to move outdoors, weather permitting, to lower the risk of exposure to Covid during periods of high transmission.

 On Zoom: To join by computer, click on the link on our home page a few minutes prior to the scheduled start time.
 Especially during this time, it is good to be together.
 We would love to see you either in person or online.